By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 1365|Pages: 3|7 min read

-In Mary Shelly’s Novel, Frankenstein. deep moral questions about scientific advancement are raised, pondering the idea that one day science may go too far, reaching the realm of gods.
-This is a recurring theme of the novel, and it reflects the time period the book was written in, an era of new discoveries and advancements such as electricity, modern chemistry, and atomic theory.
-Today is a time of different advancements but the same questions about science and morality.
-As science continues with new ideas such as the human genome project it is easy to become lost in the magnificence of technology, but one must remember to keep science grounded with a moral connection, a soul in the science.
-As Shelly shows in Frankenstein, it is important to have a soul and nurturing motivation when striving for advancement in science, lest a true monster be created in society today in the wake of innovations such as the human genome project.
+In Mary Shelley's novel, Frankenstein, deep moral questions about scientific advancement are raised, pondering the idea that one day science may go too far, reaching the realm of gods.
+This is a recurring theme of the novel, reflecting the time period it was written in, an era of new discoveries and advancements such as electricity, modern chemistry, and atomic theory.
+Today, we live in a time of different advancements but face the same questions about science and morality.
+As science progresses with new ideas such as the Human Genome Project, it is easy to become lost in the magnificence of technology.
+However, one must remember to keep science grounded with a moral connection—a soul in the science.
+As Shelley illustrates in Frankenstein, it is important to have a soul and nurturing motivation when striving for advancement in science, lest a true monster be created in society today in the wake of innovations such as the Human Genome Project.

 Browse our vast selection of original essay samples, each expertly formatted and styled